 In cases where the scalp has taken on a smooth, shiny appearance, this indicates that the follicles are no longer capable of producing hair.
 Grafting functioning hair follicles taken from the unaffected areas around the back and sides of the head, into these balding areas via surgical hair restoration tends to be the only option once baldness is evident, assuming there is sufficient good quality donor hair available.

 As many men know there is an alternative to the "grin and bear it" approach to losing one's hair.
 For those happy with how they look without hair, a shaved head can be a quick solution.
-For those who would prefer to keep theirs, a tailored hair loss treatment course can help to stabilise shedding, encourage new hair growth and prevent baldness through consistent use.
+For those who would prefer to keep theirs, a hair loss treatment

-Male pattern baldness has two MHRA-licensed and FDA-approved medications – finasteride 1mg and minoxidil – which are oral (finasteride) and topical (minoxidil) drugs with complementary actions.
+Male pattern baldness has two MHRA-licensed and FDA-approved medications finasteride 1mg and minoxidil which come in oral (finasteride) and topical (minoxidil) formulations.

 can be used to encourage hair growth when applied directly to the scalp where needed.
 This approach has been seen to be particularly useful when dealing with stubborn hair loss, for instance a receding hairline

 , is an established DHT-blocker.
 Inhibiting DHT can be an effective way of minimising hair thinning given it is DHT - dihydrotestosterone

 - which is the catalyst for follicular miniaturisation, the process which displays outwardly as thinning hair and hair loss.

 can supplement this approach with components designed to stimulate the follicles plus promote scalp and hair health.